stevenvergenz/OpenChatbag/README.md

 In the trigger phrase syntax, desired words/phrases are separated by underscores.
 In English, this might be the equivalent of elipsis dots (...).
 It tells the OpenChatbag parser to skip ahead to the next keyword/phrase.
 Synonyms can also be specified by the use of a pipe symbol '|'.
 You can use this to account for misspellings or variations in tense, person, or plurality in addition to normal word options.
+See the sample config section for an example of this syntax.

 If you are already familiar with regular expressions, you may wish to use the full syntax rather than this limited subset.
 To this end, you can use fields.
 They are defined in a sub-block of triggers using full regex.